Workshops

 Workshop Overview

 The ‘distal power’ calculation (also called unified deformable segment analysis) has wide applications in biomechanics, including (1) understanding energetic functions of the foot and ankle across various locomotion tasks, species, or populations (e.g., individuals with and without pathologies) and (2) quantifying energy storage and return from assistive devices, such as prostheses, orthoses, and footwear.
 In contrast to traditional inverse dynamics analyses, the distal power calculations do not require identifying joint centers and can account for mechanical work performed by non-rigid structures, thus contributing to a more accurate estimate of the whole body’s energy.
 In this workshop, we encourage participants from various specialties within ASB to learn and apply distal power calculations in their research areas, including but not limited to sports or clinical biomechanics, comparative biomechanics, and orthotics & prosthetics.
 Attendees will gain exposure to emerging technologies (e.g., biplane video radiography, tensiometry) to understand energetics at the tissue level, which can supplement knowledge gained from distal power analyses.
-Sample data files from human gait will be provided and attendees will learn to perform distal power calculations using MATLAB.
-Prior experience with MATLAB is desired, but not required, as the lecture components will cover applications across a broad spectrum of biomechanics and the distal power computation is readily available in commercial software such as Visual3D (though the tutorial will not provide training in a commercial software).
+Sample data files from human gait will be provided and attendees will learn to perform distal power calculations, primarily using MATLAB.
+Prior experience with MATLAB is desired, but not required, as the lecture components will cover applications across a broad spectrum of biomechanics.
+This tutorial will also include a brief overview of distal computational in Visual3D software – however, Visual3D is not required for this workshop.
 Attendees are encouraged to bring data from their labs for an interactive discussion with the workshop instructors and other attendees.

 WS7: Recurrence Quantification Analysis for Movement Science